LineageOS/lineage_wiki/pages/how-tos/translate.md

 ## How to translate

 We use [Crowdin](https://crowdin.com/projects/LineageOS) as our translation system.
-To contribute with translations, create an account there, click the desired language and apply as translator.
+To submit translations, create an account there, click the desired language and apply as translator.
 Once you are accepted, you can click through the various files and suggest translations.

 ### Difference between LineageOS and LineageOS AOSP